 Migrating your wordpress blog to a different server can be a tedious task.
-Depending on the type of blog you run, here are some basic migrations that you need to do:
+Depending on the type of blog you run, here are some basic things that you might need to do while migrating your blog:

 - You need to migrate your MySql database.

 - You need to migrate all your plugin and theme files along with their settings.

 - You need to migrate all your image files and other media files.

 - You need to migrate standalone files like your robots.txt, Google site verification file etc.

 In addition to doing these migrations, you also need to change your internal links (in-case you are changing your domain name), make sure that your featured images are not broken, import images and media back into your media library etc. The complications are many especially if your are doing this manually.

 But there is an easier way to accomplish all this and that is using a plugin.
 And one of the best plugins in this regard is MigrateGuru from BlogVault.

 Let's see how you can use MigrateGuru to migrate your site.